 The objectives of this initiative are to:

 The Aboriginal and Remote Communities Power Supply Project consists of two phases.
 Phase 1 is now complete and Phase 2 is underway.

-Phase 1 was a pilot, funded by the WA and Australian governments.
+Phase 1 was a pilot, funded by the Western Australian and Australian governments.
 It covered the Aboriginal communities of Bidyadanga, Beagle Bay, Djarindjin, Lombadina, Ardyaloon and Warmun.

-Phase 2 of the project, funded by the WA Government only, covers the Aboriginal communities of Kalumburu and Yungngora.
+Phase 2 of the project, funded by the Western Australian Government only, covers the Aboriginal communities of Kalumburu and Yungngora.

 No other phases are planned at this time.
 However, there is ongoing funding to maintain and operate the electricity supply in communities funded to date through this program.

 How can we improve our website?
 Please share your feedback and ideas with us.

 All contents © Copyright Government of Western Australia.
 All rights reserved.